Ethics

 Ethical Trading Policy

-At Grayling, we take our responsibilities as a global corporate citizen very seriously; we are fully committed to operating ethically and demonstrating good stewardship throughout all of our business operations across the world.
-While we are a commercial organisation, we recognize the need to always carefully balance our business goals with our moral and ethical obligations.
-As such, we are dedicated to growing our business and delivering shareholder value while maintaining an uncompromising stance on unethical practices, products, organizations and regimes.
+At Grayling, we take our responsibilities as a global corporate citizen very seriously; we are fully committed to operating ethically and demonstrating good stewardship throughout our business operations across the world.
+As a commercial organisation, we recognise the need to ensure our business goals are aligned with our legal, moral and ethical obligations and we are committed to growing our business and delivering shareholder value while maintaining an uncompromising stance on unethical practices, products and organisations.

-The guiding principles of the policy apply to all Grayling companies in every international market in which we are active.
-Where we have established formal affiliate relationships with other agencies to deliver work under a Grayling contract, our affiliate partners operate by the same guidelines.
+This policy applies to all Grayling businesses across all markets.
+Where we have established formal affiliate relationships with other agencies to deliver work under a Grayling contract, we expect our affiliate partners to operate by the same guidelines.
+Grayling is part of the Accordience Group and as such is also governed by Accordience policies (https://accordience.com/our-policies/).

 Grayling’s Global Ethical Policy Group

 This comprises a small number of senior level board directors drawn from across our business.
-All of our international regions are represented and the group is chaired by Grayling’s Global Leadership Team.
+It is chaired by a member of the Grayling Advisory Board and reports to and advises the Global Chief Executive.
 Grayling’s Global Ethical Policy Group is responsible for the creation, review and implementation of our Ethical Trading Policy.
 It reviews any issues raised by our consultants from around the Grayling network.
-Such issues may include, but are not limited to, potential clients (current or new) whose operations cause some level of concern against our own ethical stance.
+Such issues may include, but are not limited to, clients (current or new) whose operations cause some level of concern against our own ethical stance.

 Clients – products and services

-Many companies have diverse portfolios of products, services and industry sectors they serve.
-Therefore, it is difficult to develop a definitive list of commercial organisations that Grayling wouldn’t work with.
+Grayling recognises that many companies have diverse portfolios of products, services and industry sectors they serve, and we do not seek to develop a definitive list of commercial organisations that Grayling wouldn’t work with.
 However, we will not accept any assignments that would require us to:

 - promote tobacco smoking or support any operations of tobacco companies;